 - Spread filling on dough evenly (as pictured abovand then with the long side tightly roll dough into a log.

-- To cut evenly, cut log in half, then each half in half and so on until you have 16-18 cinnamon rolls.
+- To cut evenly, cut the log in half, then each half in half, and so on until you have 16-18 cinnamon rolls.
+(I cut an inch or 2 off of the ends to get rid of the bready part)

 - With a pastry brush brush the tops of the cinnamon rolls with a little melted butter.